Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Navigator.md

 #### Priority (Range)

-Priority determines how much an agent will yield to avoid a collision with another agent.
-The ratio of their priorities determines how much each agent yields.

-#### Turning Bias (Range)

-Turning bias which way an agent prefers to turn to avoid a collision.
-If many agents in a crowd share the same bias the movement of the crowd will flow much more smoothly.
+If two agents are walking directly towards each other priority determines how much each agent yields.
+A difference of `0` means they both avoid the collision at equal amount.
+A difference of `1` or more means that the higher priority agent does not yield at all.
+When the agent is created a random value within the range is chosen.

+#### Enable Priority Zones

+Allow [priority zones](../Zones/PriorityZone.md) to affect the priority of this agent.

+#### Belongs To/Collides With/Group Id

+Configure the [collision filter](https://docs.unity3d.com/Packages/com.unity.physics@latest/manual/collision_queries.html#filtering) to use for this agent when detecting priority zones.

-#### Advanced Configuration
+#### Personality Auto Configuration

-Toggle how this agent is configured.
-When enabled you can set the `Personal Space Radius`, `Time Horizon (Obstacles)`, `Time Horizon (Agents)`, `Max Neighbour Search Radius`, `Max Neighbour Count` and `Personal Space` properties.
-When disabled you can set the `Carefulness` and `Extraversion` properties which will automatically determine reasonable values for the advanced properties.
+If this is enabled the "personality" (i.e. configuration for local avoidance) of this agent can automatically be configured from two parameters - carefulness and extraversion.
+When this is disabled all of the personaility parameters can be set manually.

 #### Carefulness (Range)

-This property is only available if `Advanced Configuration` is disabled.
+This property is only available if `Personality Auto Configuration` is disabled.

 An agent with a high carefulness will try harder to avoid collisions with other agents in the crowd.
 This can cause a more erratic movement.

 #### Extraversion (Range)

-This property is only available if `Advanced Configuration` is disabled.
+This property is only available if `Personality Auto Configuration` is disabled.

 An agent with high extraversion will try harder to push through the crowd.
 This can cause more collisions.

 #### Personal Space Radius

-This property is only available if `Advanced Configuration` is enabled.
+This property is only available if `Personality Auto Configuration` is disabled.

 The radius which local avoidance will attempt to keep clear of other agents.
 See [Local Avoidance](/GettingStarted/LocalAvoidance) for more details.

 #### Time Horizon (Obstacles)

-This property is only available if `Advanced Configuration` is enabled.
+This property is only available if `Personality Auto Configuration` is disabled.

 How far ahead in time (seconds) the agent will attempt to avoid collisions with static obstacles (e.g. walls).
 See [Local Avoidance](/GettingStarted/LocalAvoidance) for more details.

 #### Time Horizon (Agents)

-This property is only available if `Advanced Configuration` is enabled.
+This property is only available if `Personality Auto Configuration` is disabled.

 How far ahead in time (seconds) the agent will attempt to avoid collisions with other agents.
 See [Local Avoidance](/GettingStarted/LocalAvoidance) for more details.

 #### Max Neighbour Search Radius

+This property is only available if `Personality Auto Configuration` is disabled.

 The size of the circle around this agent which will be searched for other agents to avoid.
 See [Local Avoidance](/GettingStarted/LocalAvoidance) for more details.

 #### Max Neighbour Count

+This property is only available if `Personality Auto Configuration` is disabled.

 The maximum number of agents to avoid simultaneously.
 See [Local Avoidance](/GettingStarted/LocalAvoidance) for more details.